drunderscore/GTA-Research/Fade-Out-Buffering.md

 With that, we successfully chained fade out buffering to the `SCRIPT_2`.

-That's exactly what happens in the [Example Video](https://youtu.be/NexXs8VTJTY).
+That's exactly what happens in the [example video](https://youtu.be/NexXs8VTJTY).

 `vehicle_gen_controller` initiates the fade out, few frames later mission failed screen fades the screen back in and finally we buffer `ob_huffing_gas` which we execute later by entering the garage and fading out again (we end up with buffered `vehicle_gen_controller` once again).